-Investors should also note any recent changes to analyst estimates for NFLX.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for NFLX.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.14% lower.
-NFLX is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
+NFLX currently has a Zacks Rank of #2 (Buy).

-We can also see that NFLX currently has a PEG ratio of 2.8.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Broadcast Radio and Television was holding an average PEG ratio of 1.42 at yesterday's closing price.
+We can also see that NFLX currently has a PEG ratio of 2.33.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Broadcast Radio and Television stocks are, on average, holding a PEG ratio of 0.63 based on yesterday's closing prices.

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 217, putting it in the bottom 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 137, which puts it in the bottom 47% of all 250+ industries.

 To follow NFLX in the coming trading sessions, be sure to utilize Zacks.com.